MarkPThomas/MarkPThomas/README.md

 - 🌎 Loves all things map- & GIS-related
 - 🤝 I’m looking to collaborate with other content creators!
 - ✨ 2021 Goals: Fully transition from structural engineering to the field of software development
-- ❓ Fun fact, but did you know that the prominence stats used in [peakbagger.com](https://peakbagger.com/) to rank peaks were generate by someone writing a C++ program to analyze DEMs (digital elevation maps) from all over the world, utilizing multivariable calculus in order to find summits and saddle (yay hyperbolic paraboloids).
-You can find the repo [here]().

 ### Connect with Me:
 [<img align="left" alt="markPThomas | LinkedIn" width="22px" src="http://www.markpthomas.com/main/public/img/icons/linkedIn/linkedIn_icon.svg" />][linkedin]